PTRFRLL/dinnerbot/README.md

 DinnerBot is a Discord bot that listens on a specfic channel for PUBG win screenshots and responds with  **WINNER WINNER CHICKEN DINNER** and some emoji 🐔 🏆 🍽 if the image is a winning screenshot.
 Useful for `chicken-dinner-receipt` channels where only winning screenshots are posted.
 Keeps track of win count for each tagged users.

 ### Image Comparison
 Winning screenshots are determined by comparing the uploaded screenshot with a known win screenshot ([base.png](./data/img/base.png)).
-If the uploaded screenshot is within a certain similarity score to the base image, a win is awared.
+If the uploaded screenshot is within a certain similarity score to the base image, a win is awarded.

+If the uploaded image is not within the specified threshold, the image will be OCRed and the bot looks for the text **"WINNER WINNER CHICKEN DINNER"**

 ### Image Hash
 When a winning screenshot is added, dinnerbot will compute the SHA1 hash of the uploaded image and store it in the database.
 This is used to avoid someone uploading duplicate images.